Sonosfera

 The one exception: if you teach to completely silent classes, or use music that is genuinely in the public domain with no modern recorded performance, no licence is needed.
 In practice, almost no teacher does this.

 No. Spotify's terms of service (Section 4) explicitly prohibit commercial or public use.
-Playing Spotify in a class — any class, any size — breaches the agreement and creates copyright liability.
-Apple Music, YouTube Music, and Tidal have identical restrictions.
+Playing Spotify in a class can breach the agreement and create separate public-performance obligations.
+Apple Music, YouTube Music, and Tidal have similar consumer-use restrictions.

 The confusion is understandable.
 You're paying for a subscription, the music plays, what's the difference?
 The difference is that Spotify licenses music for personal listening only.
 The moment a second person can hear it, the use is commercial under copyright law.